ibm-watson-data-lab/seven-days/postgres/README.md

 ## Running the samples

 We have included a few really simple samples that show how to connect to PostgreSQL from a number of popular languages (Node.JS, PHP, Python and Go).
-There is more information in the article about how t get up and runnig with these languages.
+There is more information in the article about how to get up and running with these languages.